EhisEA/school-management-java/README.md

 # school-management-java
-this is a school management desktop app built for a secondary school
+this is a school management desktop app built for a secondary school to help them manage their school data and set exam for any subject

 # Features